 by Amanda Huhman

-- MyFitnessPal – Our fitness expert, Angie, endorses this one; it’s a calorie tracker that calculates your protein, carb, and fat intake.
+- MyFitnessPal – Our fitness expert, Angie, endorses this one; it’s a calorie tracker.
+You can integrate it with all your weight loss programs and it’ll calculate your protein, carb, and fat intake.
 You can set weight-loss goals, connect with the community on the app, and log your workouts.
 It’s helpful being able to see your progress and hold yourself accountable.
 Angie says she adds a cookie before she eats it to see how it can throw off her whole day.
 It’s easy to say no to the second cupcake when you can see how quickly those calories jump up after a few sweet treats. (p.s. it’s free, no excuses!)

 - VSCOcam – For the artsy individual, this is a step above Instagram.
 One of our interns, Kayla, was parading this one around the office.
 With more filters and photo editing options, this app has created a community ranging from amateur to professional photographers.
 You can take pictures within the app allowing you to adjust focus, light, and flash settings manually.
 Organize your photos on a “grid” for basic picture viewing or start a journal to provide details of your photographic endeavors.
 Bring out your inner photographer get weird, get creative, get VSCOcam.
 The best part is you can still export your edited pictures to your other social media channels.